gilbox/css-bliss/README.md

 # Semantics

 **When choosing class names, ignore function, and concentrate on style.** Just because we have a section on our website named *music* doesn't meen that we should name our module `MusicCard`.
 Name it `Card` instead.
-But if we need a modifier for a green-tinted card in the section we're currently working on (which happens to be the music section) name it `Card--tintedAndSlanted`.
+But if we need a modifier for a green-tinted card in the section we're currently working on (which happens to be the music section) name it `Card--greenTint`.
 If it truly is specific to that section then `Card--music` is OK if nothing else comes to mind.

 There is a lot of seemingly conflicting information about CSS semantics.
 Some people say to name your class by function like this: